turingschool/backend-curriculum-site/module2/homework/index.md

 ##### Day 1

+* Read this [primer](https://www.bu.edu/tech/about/security-resources/bestpractice/auth/) on authentication and authorization.
 * Job Tracker
 * Push your Job Tracker application to Heroku!
 If you're not sure how to do this, look back at the Mix Master project.